 Hiring managers also want to know that you’re a positive person, and that you’re honest- yes, even if you have gaps in your CV or you’re lacking hands-on experience in one or two areas.
 One of the most important things to ensure is that you’re able to explain how your existing skills can be utilised instead, though any experience you share should be relevant to the role.

-This is something that is vital for Dean Van Es, the CEO of Fast Cover, who has recently been recruiting for a new Customer Service position within his company.
+This is something that is vital for Dean Van Es, the CEO of Fast Cover.
 He says: “you should be as honest as possible, and stick to mentioning only the skills and experience that directly relate to the job you’re interviewing for.
 We don’t want to know about your past relationship history, any accidents you’ve had, or anything else that could be interpreted as ‘too personal’.

 “It’s perfectly okay to not know something, and saying so shows honesty, and a willingness to learn.”